spacemeshos/docs/docs/experimental/node-split.md

 Please note that we're NOT providing example configs for node-service for mainnet as all that's needed is to enable one additional API endpoint.

 Node-service is just a full Spacemesh node with two exposed APIs.
 As mentioned above, smeshing-service needs to connect to the node-service API endpoint and v2 API endpoint.
 Therefore, the matching configuration is `--node-service-listener`.
-We highly recommend setting up the `json-rpc-listener` as well, as then this node can be used as a source in proxy in smeshing-service.
+We highly recommend setting up the `grpc-json-listener` as well, as then this node can be used as a source in proxy in smeshing-service.

 `--node-service-address` is a URL to the node-service API endpoint on *any* synced node in the given network.
 `--proxy-api-v2-address` is a URL to the v2 API endpoint on *any* synced node in the given network.
 It's needed by integrations to query the node-service API directly via the smeshing-service.
 Smeshing-service then acts as a middleman and relays the requests to the node-service API endpoint.
 That's why we're recommending here to use the normal publicly available mainnet-api.